MiSTer-devel/PSX_MiSTer/README.md

 - exception for read in invalid instruction and data area missing

 GPU    : 80%
-- mask bits not implemented for special modules(e.g. cpu2vram)
+- mask bits not implemented for cpu2vram
 - vram2vram and vram2cpu line wraparound not implemented
 - vram2vram read/modify/write race condition when copying to same line